logigearcorp/docs.testarchitect.com/content/user-guide/getting-started/the-test-editor/content-assist/_index.md

 ![](/images/TA4VS_Help/Images/aucomplete_arguments.png)

-**Note:** As with action assistance, you can also press Ctrl + Space or Space to access Content Assist for argument lists at any time.
+{{<note>}} As with action assistance, you can also press Ctrl + Space or Space to access Content Assist for argument lists at any time.

 After selecting an item, you insert in into your test editor by pressing Enter.